valnub/Framework7-Typescript-Template/README.md

 2) Then, do `npm install` and then `grunt compile` to compile and copy everything from /src to /build.
 Default task for grunt is “watch” which you can use for auto-compile and -reload in the browser when you do changes in /src.

-Make sure you have Node, grunt, gem and compass installed.

 ## Demo

 To see the result just call `grunt compile` and then open index.html from `build` folder.